LA district attorney opposes new trial for Menendez brothers, still deciding on resentencing

 Rossello came forward in 2022 saying he was drugged and raped by Jose Menendez, head of RCA Records at the time, when Menudo was signed under the label.

 Hochman said it was “inconceivable” and “defies common sense” that the letter to Cano — undated and unverified — was not discovered during the original trials.
-He also said Rossello's modern-day declaration was not admissible because it would have no bearing on the brothers' state of mind when they killed their parents in 1989.
+He also said Rossello's modern-day declaration was not admissible because it would have no bearing on the brothers when they killed their parents.

 Ultimately, Hochman said the habeas petition raised some of the “same exact arguments” in previous attempts to ask for a new trial over the decades, and they were all “routinely and repeatedly rejected.”